tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 To tailor the dashboard HTML source to our Rango app, we need to make several modifications.
 Rather than going through and doing this yourself, the modified HTML source is available from our [GitHub Repository](http://bit.ly/twd-bootstrap-base), but for completeness is also shown below.

 Download the HTML source for our modified dashboard layout to a file called `bootstrap-base.html`.
-Like all other templates specific to Rango, this should be placed within your `<Workspace>/tango_with_django_project/templates/rango/` directory.
+Like all other templates specific to Rango, this should be placed within your `<Workspace>/tango_with_django_project/templates/rango/` templates directory.

 Below is a list of all the different modifications we made to the original dashboard HTML source.

-- First, we replaced all references of `../../` (which symbolises to go look two directories back from where we are currently) to be `http://getbootstrap.com/docs/4.2/`.
+- First, we replaced all references of `../../` to be `http://getbootstrap.com/docs/4.2/`.
+The two sets of dots indicates that we want to look back two directory levels back where we currently are in the filesystem (see our [UNIX Crash Course](#section-unix-terminal)).
 This ensures that we use external files (such as stylesheets and JavaScript files) that are part of Bootstrap 4.2.
 - We changed `dashboard.css` to the absolute URL to access this stylesheet and removes any doubt as to what version of the file we are referring to.
 - We took out the search form from the *navigation bar* at the top of the page.
-- We stripped out all the non-essential content from the original HTML page, and replaced it with the Rango `body_block` code `{% block body_block %}{% endblock %}`.
+- We stripped out all the non-essential demo content from the original HTML page, and replaced it with the Rango `body_block` code -- most importantly including the start and end statements for the `body_block` (`{% block body_block %}{% endblock %}`).
 - We set the `<title>` element of the page to fit with what we worked on earlier: `<title>{% block title_block %}How to Tango with Django!{% endblock %}</title>`
 - We changed `project name` to be `Rango`.
 - We added the links to the index page, login page, register page and so forth to the navigation bar at the top.
-- We added in a side block from earlier in the tutorial, `{% block sidebar_block %}{% endblock %}`
+- We added in a side block from earlier in the tutorial, by adding in a block once more -- `{% block sidebar_block %}{% endblock %}`
-- Finally, we added in `{% load staticfiles %}`  and `{% load rango_template_tags %}` after the `DOCTYPE` tag to ensure all the necessary imports are present and correct.
+- Finally, we added in two Django templating language `load` statements (`{% load staticfiles %}` and `{% load rango_template_tags %}`) after the `DOCTYPE` declaration tag to ensure all the necessary imports are present and correct.

 We appreciate that this all seems rather hacky -- and to some extent it is -- but the main point of this exercise is to provide a consistent style to the application and learn by experimenting with the CSS.
 Taking an off-the-shelf example gets us up and running quickly so we can focus on adapting it for use with Rango.